ligurio/luzer/docs/usage.md

 #### Fuzzing a module written in Lua

-Let's create a fuzzing test for a parser of Lua source code used in `luacheck` module.
+Let's create a fuzzing test for a parser of Lua source code used in the `luacheck` module.

-Setup a target module using `luarocks`:
+Set up a target module using `luarocks`:

 ```sh
 $ luarocks install --local luacheck